littlebee/react-datum/src/form.md

-### ReactDatum.Form

- - provides a form context to all of the datums within.
+This contextual component provides a form context to all of the datums within.

 Adding the **ReactDatum.Form** component, you can easily convert a group of datums into an editable form with save and cancel buttons.
 By default, when children of a Form component all datums will render in their input presentation `inputMode='edit'`.